yarohtar/cam-maths-notes-obsidian/Notes/Laplace Method Summary.md

 $$
 and we want to find [[Asymptotic Approximation]] of $F$ when $x\to \infty$

+We assume that zeros and singularities of $f$ are not problematic.
+If they are, we need to account for them separately.
+Best way to do this is by some [[Watson's lemma]] type argument.
 # The method
 ## Draw picture of $\phi(t)$
 We want to figure out the most important features of $\phi$